-- 1) A stairway or ladder shall be provided at all personnel points of access where there is a break in elevation of 19 inches or more. - 2) Landing areas at the top and bottom of all jobsite stairways must be kept clear of construction materials and debris. - 3) Stairs not permanent to the structure which construction work is being performed shall have landings not less than 30" in the direction of travel and extend 22" in width at every 12' or less of vertical rise. - 4) Stairs shall be installed between 30 degrees and 50 degrees from horizontal. - 5) Stair tread surfaces must be kept clear of tools, materials and debris to prevent persons from tripping when climbing the stairs.
+- 1) A stairway or ladder shall be provided at all personnel points of access where there is a break in elevation of 19 inches or more. - 2) Landing areas at the top and bottom of all jobsite stairways must be kept clear of construction materials and debris.

+3) Stairs not permanent to the structure which construction work is being performed shall have landings not less than 30" in the direction of travel and extend 22" in width at every 12' or less of vertical rise.